tywerbicki/Slater-Lab-RNAseq/README.md

 `COMPUTE_HOME` should specify the location to an **existing directory** wherein the tool will launch *python* scripts from.
 The tool will not leave any files in this directory, it is purely a location where certain processes will take place.

+*Requirements:*
+* Must specify an existing directory.
+* Must be an absolute path.

 #### SLURM_HOME

 Similar to COMPUTE_HOME, `SLURM_HOME` should specify the location to an **existing directory** wherein the tool will launch *slurm* scripts from.
 The tool will not leave any files in this directory, it is purely a location where certain processes will take place.
 It can be set to the same directory as COMPUTE_HOME if desired.

+*Requirements:*
+* Must specify an existing directory.
+* Must be an absolute path.

 #### TARGET_DIR

-`TARGET_DIR` should specify the location of the directory containing the raw sequencing data for each sample. **This must be an absolute path**.
+`TARGET_DIR` should specify the location of the directory containing the raw sequencing data for each sample.

+*Requirements:*
+* Must specify an existing directory.
+* Must be an absolute path.

 #### DEPOSIT_DIR

-`DEPOSIT_DIR` should specify the location of a directory that the tool will create and use to store all output. **This cannot be an existing directory**. **This must be an absolute path**.
+`DEPOSIT_DIR` should specify the location of a directory that the tool will create and use to store all output.

+*Requirements:*
+* Must specify a directory that **does not** yet exist.
+* Must be an absolute path.

 #### N_SAMPLES

 `N_SAMPLES` should specify the number of samples that the tool should expect to process.

+*Requirements:*
+* Must specify a positive integer.

 #### N_LANES

 `N_LANES` should specify the number of lanes used when the sequencing experiment was performed.

+*Requirements:*
+* Must specify a positive integer.

 #### GENOME_DIR

 `GENOME_DIR` should specify the location of a directory that contains the genome to be used for STAR alignment.
 The default value for this parameter is specifying the location to a human genome, therefore, if your experiment consists of human RNA, this parameter can be left unchanged. **This must be an absolute path**.

+*Requirements:*
+* Must specify an existing directory.
+* Must be an absolute path.

 ---